Prairieville, Louisiana: History

 Prairieville is vulnerable to hurricanes and tropical systems due to its proximity to the coast of southeast Louisiana.
 Hurricane Gustav caused major damage to the Prairieville area; many trees were downed and power lines were down for weeks.

-Phillips Farm

 The most notable local property was the Phillips Farm.
 The farmhouse is still a local landmark in Prairieville, although the original owner died in 2005.
 The house is lined with live oaks and a white planked fence surrounds the grounds.
 The pasture was sold in 1992 at the start of the suburban development and a 250-resident subdivision named "Seven Oaks" surrounds the farm where the pastures were.

 In 2006, the farmhouse was sold at auction following the death of Dr. Carey A. Phillips.
 The 40 acre tract of land (including the house) has been made into a cemetery now called Oak Lane Memorial Park.